-In this post we will review the history of British rock band Queen and frontman Freddie Mercury, one of the most important figures in rock and pop music history.
+Find in this timeline below the history of the British rock band Queen.
+Learn right here how frontman Freddie Mercury became one of the most important figures in rock and pop culture.

 Queen was one of the most iconic rock bands of the seventies, eighties, and nineties.
 During their career, they incorporated musical styles such as rock, pop, disco, glam and progressive.
 Queen’s members were: Freddie Mercury (vocals and piano), Brian May (guitar), John Deacon (bass), and Roger Taylor (drums).

 Queen’s musical career beginnings